When is UFC London and how to buy tickets

 What is the card?

-No fights have yet been announced for UFC London, though a host of British fighters are expected to feature, with heavyweight prospect Tom Aspinall likely to take on veteran Alexander Volkov in the main event.
+British heavyweight prospect Tom Aspinall will take on veteran Alexander Volkov in the main event.

+In the co-main event, rising British featherweight Arnold Allen takes on former lightweight contender Dan Hooker.

 Register for free to continue reading